ZoomInfo

 12. Contify

-Contify is a market and competitive intelligence platform that automates collection and analysis of intelligence from millions of sources.
-The platform tracks news, regulatory filings, social media, and industry publications, then organizes updates through customizable dashboards and alerts for strategy and intelligence teams.
+Contify is a market and competitive intelligence platform that automates collection and analysis of intelligence from a comprehensive range of sources.
+The platform tracks news, regulatory filings, social media, and industry publications.
+Strategy and intelligence teams use it to monitor market developments and competitive activity.

 Learn More About Contify

-Competitive Intelligence: Tracks competitor moves, pricing changes, product updates, and marketing strategies.
-Tools like Klue and Crayon help you arm sales teams with battlecards and stay ahead of competitive threats.
-Use this to understand where you win and lose deals.
+• Competitive Intelligence: Tracks competitor moves, pricing changes, product updates, and marketing strategies.
+Tools like Klue and Crayon arm sales teams with battlecards and help you understand where you win and lose deals.

-Sales Intelligence: Monitors buyer intent signals, contact data, and in-market accounts.
-Platforms like ZoomInfo and D&B Hoovers help you find who's in-market, get their contact information, and build pipeline.
-This is about identifying and reaching the right buyers at the right time.
+• Sales Intelligence: Monitors buyer intent signals, contact data, and in-market accounts.
+Platforms like ZoomInfo and D&B Hoovers help you identify who's in-market, get their contact information, and build pipeline at the right time.

-Investment Intelligence: Follows M&A activity, funding rounds, company valuations, and private market data.
+• Investment Intelligence: Follows M&A activity, funding rounds, company valuations, and private market data.
 Solutions like PitchBook and Crunchbase help you identify acquisition targets, monitor funding trends, and research potential partners.
-Critical for corporate development and investment teams.

-Digital Marketing Intelligence: Analyzes web traffic, SEO data, content performance, and keyword rankings.
+• Digital Marketing Intelligence: Analyzes web traffic, SEO data, content performance, and keyword rankings.
 Tools like Semrush and Similarweb let you reverse-engineer competitor content strategies, find keyword gaps, and benchmark digital performance.
-Essential for growth marketing teams.

 Most companies need more than one type.
 A complete market intelligence stack might combine sales intelligence for prospecting, competitive intelligence for win/loss analysis, and digital marketing intelligence for content strategy.